What is the "IEC pool"?

 If you plan to travel to Canada within the next 12 months, you can apply anytime while the IEC pools are open.

-The best time to apply is as soon as the IEC season opens, usually in November or December.
+The best time to apply is as soon as the IEC season opens, usually in December.
 Entering the pool early increases your chances of being selected in the invitation rounds, since there are fewer applicants at the beginning of the season.

 What do I need to register in the IEC pool?